deadsy/pycs/docs/targets.md

 ## Vendor Files

-The vendor directory contains the code that takes basic Cortex-M functionality and adds all of the specific vendor features.
+The vendor directory contains the code that takes basic Cortex-M functionality and adds specific vendor features.

  * type of core: interrupts, priority levels, etc
  * SVD file: to decode the peripheral registers